You have the power to improve how you sound when you speak.

 This program IS for you if:

-- you want to reduce your accent so you are more easily understood
+- you want to improve your accent so that you speak more clearly and are more easily understood

 - you want to learn how to use word stress to create the natural rhythm of spoken English